You can do the following using the ArcGIS Runtime SDK closest facilities task:

 Accessing a closest facility service may require credentials, which is also true for accessing map and feature services.
 You provide these credentials when you create the closest facilities task object or by adding a token to the AuthenticationManager.
 For more information, see Use the Authentication Manager.

-When using Portal for ArcGIS, default utility services may be configured, such as a closest facilities service.
+When using ArcGIS Enterprise portal, default utility services may be configured, such as a closest facilities service.
 ArcGIS Runtime API provides methods to obtain the default services' URLs for a given portal.
 Setting a default service on a portal is optional, however, so they may not always be set.

 Use local data